Essential Music Festival Packing List

 - Ping Bong Balls – Beer pong provides a great forum to get to know your fellow campers.

-Get ready, because you’re about to embark on a trip of a lifetime!
+Get ready, because you’re about to embark on a camping festival adventure of a lifetime!